Reconstructing quantum theory from diagrammatic postulates: The postulates

-Symmetric purification expresses the requirement that all processes of the theory are fundamentally pure, and the apparent lack of purity should arise from lacking information about and control over the past and/or future of some environment systems.
+Symmetric purification expresses the requirement that all processes of the theory are fundamentally pure, and the apparent lack of purity should arise from lacking information about, and control over, the past and/or future of some environmental systems.
+Moreover, the `essential uniqueness' condition states that the purification is unique -- any apparent distinction can always be traced back to a change in the description of the environment.

-As it is formulated, symmetric purification provides a common ground to explain the lack of purity in a all systems in the process-theoretic description of quantum theory, whether they be fully quantum, fully classical or more general hybrid and composite systems.
+As it is formulated, essentially unique symmetric purification provides a common ground to explain the lack of purity in all systems in the process-theoretic description of quantum theory, whether they be fully quantum, fully classical or more general hybrid and composite systems.
 For a proof of this fact see App~\ref{app:symmetricPurification}.

-\begin{remark} Quantum theory actually satisfy a stronger form of symmetric purification where we can demand also that $F=F^\dagger$, i.e. the purified process is invariant under time-reversal.
+\begin{remark} Quantum theory actually satisfies a stronger form of symmetric purification where we can demand also that $F=F^\dagger$, i.e.\ the purified process is invariant under time-reversal.
 This strengthening however, whilst an interesting feature of quantum theory, is not necessary for our reconstruction. \end{remark}